19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Ancenstries/Elves.md

 # Elves

 **Near Immortal**: Elves heal quickly, after a full day of rest your HP is restored to full.
-You age slowly and are resistant to [Necrotic](../../Damage%20Types/Necrotic.md) damage.
+Additionally, Elves age slowly and their lifeforce makes them [Resistant](../../Conditions/Resistant.md) to [Necrotic](../../Damage%20Types/Necrotic.md) damage and disease.

 Age: 300-400, Languages: Common, Elvish